The Hitchhiker's Guide to House Republicans releasing their tax and spending cut plan

-House Republican leaders spent nearly five hours at the White House yesterday – some of it with President Donald Trump – as they tried to finalize the outline of their tax and spending cut package.
+House Republican leaders spent nearly five hours at the White House on Thursday – some of it with President Donald Trump – as they tried to finalize the outline of their tax and spending cut package.

 Fox is told to expect north of $1 trillion in spending cuts.
 The bill would make permanent the 2017 Trump tax cuts.
 It is also likely the bill includes a provision to bar taxes on tips.